 We also have SummerWrite apprenticeship and internship programs for high school and college students.
 Application deadline for these programs is March 25, 2017.

 Our camps are led by experienced teaching artists, each of whom are accomplished writers, performers, and artists in their own right, who also have a talent for bringing out the best from creative young minds.
 These unique programs provide much-needed enrichment for avid young readers and writers.

 Our first youth camps were offered in 1985; the program consisted of 3 camps for each of two age groups.
 Today, SummerWrite has proudly grown to reach approximately 600 students, ages 5 to 18 with approximately 70 camps spread across a period of 9 weeks.
 SummerWrite campers have a wide variety of classes to choose from, including the essentials like fiction, poetry, journaling, and short stories, to very unique workshops that integrate the literary arts with the visual arts, cooking, filmmaking, and the outdoors.
 We also have a number of workshops based on book series like Harry Potter and Magic Tree House.
 We also believe that collaborating with organizations within the community is valuable for both students and organizations.
-We have offered programs in conjunction with the Memorial Art Gallery, RCTV, Rochester Contemporary School of Music, Double G Ranch and the Genesee Center for the Arts.
+We have offered programs in conjunction with the Memorial Art Gallery, RCTV, Rochester Contemporary School of Music, Double G Ranch and Flower City Arts Center (formerly known as the Genesee Center for the Arts).

 Youth Education Statement